Thaon/react.party/README.md

 It relies on a Deepstream server for communication and uses WebSockets.

+## Demo!

+Wanna try it out? open a couple of browser windows at this URL: [https://react-party.netlify.app/](https://react-party.netlify.app/)

 ## Installation

 To use this library, first, ensure you have NodeParty and its dependencies set up in your project.
 Then, add this library to your project: